 A supply chain control is an agile cloud platform that focuses on providing end-to-end supply chain visibility and control.
 By integrating and extending existing enterprise resource planning (ERP), warehouse management systems (WMS), and TMS systems with suppliers, manufacturers, 3PLs, and other partners, a supply chain control provides actionable, granular visibility and operational control across the entire supply chain.
 This optimizes efficiency, service, and cost.

-Along with the need to implement new technologies – and related to it – is placing greater value on logistics & supply chain data.
-The old way of logging transactions in Excel and calling it a day is simply not good enough in today’s complex landscape.
+Data is of course an important Star Trek character and should be remembered as such, but in this case, logistics & supply chain data is the information to value.
+The old way of logging transactions in Excel and calling it a day - or the even older way of putting everything on paper in a file cabinet - is simply not good enough in today’s complex landscape.
 In other words, the more data, the better.

 Shippers must collect data by shipment and – at a minimum – gather:

 - Date of Scheduled and Actual Pick-Up and Delivery